Meta sparks tech selloff as AI splurge spooks Wall Street | Technology

 Meta CEO Mark Zuckerberg, who floored Wall Street last year with his cost-cutting drive, said on a post-earnings call that costs would grow "meaningfully" over the coming years before the company makes "much revenue" from some of its AI products.
 That stoked investor fears that Zuckerberg was plunging Meta into another costly endeavor at a time when its augmented and virtual reality business was losing billions of dollars each quarter.

-Shares of Meta Platforms sank nearly 15% on Thursday, sparking a selloff in big tech stocks after the social media giant signaled its costly bet on AI would take years to pay off.
+Shares of Meta Platforms sank 13% on Thursday, sparking a selloff in big technology stocks after the social media firm signaled its costly bet on AI could take years to pay off.
+The drop was set to erase nearly $170 billion from the company's market value and triggered a fall of 3% to 4.2% in shares of AI-focused Microsoft and Alphabet, both of which report earnings after market close.

 That stoked investor fears that Zuckerberg was plunging Meta into another costly endeavor at a time when its augmented and virtual reality business was losing billions of dollars each quarter.
 "Investors were caught off guard by higher capital expenditure, exacerbated by slightly softer second-quarter revenue guide.
 As such, shares are entering the 'penalty box,'" Baird Equity Research analysts said.